mrmurgen/GitOps-Argocd/README.md

-# EKS ALB Ingress Kubernetes and Argocd and app with single ALB Setup Guide
+# GitOps Proejct with EKS ALB Ingress Kubernetes and Argocd and app with single ALB Setup Guide
 For more project check out https://harishnshetty.github.io/projects.html This guide covers the step-by-step installation and setup process for AWS CLI, `kubectl`, `eksctl`, and `helm`, along with instructions to create and configure an EKS cluster with AWS Load Balancer Controller.